stuart-thomas-zoopla/dell-ipmi-fan-control/README.md

 ## Known Compatiability
 This configuration has been tested on the latest idrac6 (2.92 at time of writing) on both Dell R610 and Dell R710 servers.

+IMPORTANT NOTE: You need to test the various automap values (From 1 to 120) and ensure they work with your system.
+R610 specifically are likely to need different to default values.
+See R610 *.sh files

+Some of the changes made to the R610 scripts may be worth porting to the R710 scripts too, but I haven't had opprtunity to look at that yet.